pytorch/opacus/Migration_Guide.md

       # continue training as normal
 ```

-This approach addressed all of the issues above: it simulated proper poisson batches, can be used as a safeguard agains occasional large batches even if you don't want to use virtual batches (just set `max_physical_batch_size=batch_size`) and is easy to use.
+This approach addressed all of the issues above: it simulated proper poisson batches, can be used as a safeguard against occasional large batches even if you don't want to use virtual batches (just set `max_physical_batch_size=batch_size`) and is easy to use.

 ## When you know privacy budget in advance